-Wires carry electricity throughout our homes to power laptops, televisions, and stoves, while allowing us to illuminate rooms with the flip of a switch.
-The majority of today’s homes have copper wiring — considered the gold standard for modern electrical — to do this important job.
-But if your home is a little bit older, your wiring might be of the less-desirable aluminum variety.
+Wires carry electricity throughout our homes to power laptops, televisions, stoves, etc. while allowing us to illuminate rooms with the flip of a switch.
+The majority of today’s homes have copper wiring to do these important jobs as it is considered the gold standard for modern electrical work, recommended by the U.S. Consumer Product Safety Commission.
+But if your home is a bit older, then your wiring may be made of aluminum instead.

-While you may have never experienced issues with your home’s electrical, selling a house with aluminum wiring can involve a few extra steps and raise scrutiny from buyers you should be prepared to handle.
+While you may have never experienced issues with your home’s electrical wiring, selling a house with aluminum wiring can involve a few extra steps and raise scrutiny from buyers that you should be prepared to handle.

 That’s because homes wired with aluminum are 55 times more likely to have a wire connection that reaches “fire hazard conditions” compared to homes with copper, according to the Consumer Product Safety Commission’s (CPSC) Publication 516, “Repairing Aluminum Wiring.”

 No need to panic, though — you can take measures to ensure a house with aluminum wiring is safe and marketable, often without the costs of a full rewiring.

 In this guide to selling a house with aluminum wiring, we consulted real estate experts and an experienced electrician for their direct advice.

 Determine whether your home has aluminum or copper wiring

 Here are three ways to investigate whether or not there is aluminum wiring in your house.

 Consider the year your home was built